Beyond The Nose: Flonase’s Surprising Effects On The Ears

 Links Between Sinus Symptoms And Tinnitus

 Tinnitus is a condition that can involve issues of the outer, middle, and/or inner ear and there are many instigators of the condition.
-Because parts of the ear and sinus cavities are linked, illness and injury in one area can inform the other.
+Because parts of the ear and sinus cavities are linked, illness and injury in one area can affect the other.
 Other causes of tinnitus are not uncommon, but basic sinus infections, ear infections, and similar illnesses can all be linked to ringing in the ear.
 Drugs to target these issues are common and useful, and may act as something of a preventive measure, but they can also help relieve some of the pressure that leads to phantom sound, and ease pressure in the head enough to lessen anxiety and discomfort and improve tinnitus patients’ ability to hear.

 Standard Tinnitus Treatment